Henry Bathurst (bishop): Family

-His second son, Lieut.-Gen. Sir James Bathurst, was a military commander.
-The bishop's third son, Benjamin Bathurst went missing in 1809 in Germany, and is believed to have been murdered; his elder daughter, Tryphena Bathurst Thistlethwayte, rewrote her father's memoirs from her eldest brother's papers.
-His youngest daughter Caroline de Crespigny (1797-1861) was a poet and for many years a close confidante of Shelley's cousin and biographer Thomas Medwin.
+His second son, Lt.-Gen. Sir James Bathurst, was a military commander.
+The bishop's third son, Benjamin Bathurst, went missing in 1809 in Germany, and is believed to have been murdered; his elder daughter, Tryphena Bathurst Thistlethwayte, rewrote her father's memoirs from her eldest brother's papers.
+His youngest daughter, Caroline de Crespigny, (1797–1861) was a poet and for many years a close confidante of Shelley's cousin and biographer Thomas Medwin.